Allan-Cao/ATG/README.md

 - [ ] Reduce the number of nullable columns where possible.
 This is especially a problem on the game table
 - [ ] Introduce enums where appropriate
 - [ ] Transition to HTTPX > requests
+- [ ] Remove or update the player_team_association table.
+I currently don't use it but it's definitely useful and should be revisited in the future.

 ## Setup & Example Usage